Artificial Intelligence Closes In On the Work of Junior Lawyers

 Startup is way better (Score:1)

-The ABA chose not to save them (Score:2)
+The ABA chose not to save them (Score:3)

 The parallels to IT and software development are striking and should be noted by everyone in our career field.
 Automation, offshoring and outsourcing of routine legal tasks has meant hugely depressed salaries and new lawyers not being able to find any entry-level work.
 This sounds exactly like what's happening in IT -- offshored help desk and outsourced data center positions leading to low wages or no jobs for people starting out.